13 Secrets About Queen Elizabeth Only Royal Insiders Know

 She toiled as a mechanic and truck driver during the war.
 Thanks to the skills she learned, she's been known to tinker with the Range Rovers at Balmoral on occasion when there's trouble under the hood.

 The Queen has owned more than 30 Pembroke Welsh corgis during her lifetime, all of which were descendants of her first corgi, Susan.
 The last one, Willow, died in 2018.
 While there are still a few dorgis (a mixed breed of dachshund and corgi) in the royal household, the Queen reportedly told her staff she would not bring another corgi to Buckingham Palace because of her advanced age.

 She Skypes with her great-grandchildren.

-She is the only person in the United Kingdom allowed to drive without a license.
+She is the only person in the United Kingdom who's allowed to drive without a license.

-Her Majesty has never taken a driver’s test and her cars have no license plates, but the Queen has always loved to get behind the wheel.
-She doesn’t have a license for one simple reason: she doesn’t need one—all licenses are issued in her name in the United Kingdom.
-The Sunday Times recently reported that the 92-year-old monarch was “reluctant” to give up driving on public roads, but did so at the request of her security team.
+Her Majesty has never taken a driver's test and her cars have no license plates, but the Queen has always loved to get behind the wheel.
+She doesn't have a license for one simple reason: She doesn't need one—all licenses are issued in her name in the United Kingdom.
+The Sunday Times reported in 2019 that Her Majesty was "reluctant" to give up driving on public roads, but did so at the request of her security team.

-She attended her first fashion show last year.
+She attended her first fashion show in 2018.